homearanya/wild-coast-walks/src/pages/tours/clarens-traverse.md

 imagebanner:
   alt: Day 1 on the Cannibal Hike
   image: /img/clarens_banner.jpg
+photoGallery:
+  photo:
+    - alt: Batwing Cave - Day 1
+      caption: Batwing Cave
+      image: /img/clarens_batwings.jpg
+    - alt: San Paintings
+      caption: Guide interpreting San paintings
+      image: /img/clarens_cave.jpg
+    - alt: Climbing a Koppie
+      caption: Climbing a koppie for 360 views
+      image: /img/clarens_climb.jpg
+    - alt: Group walk
+      caption: Group hike Day 2
+      image: /img/clarens_group1.jpg
+    - alt: Farmhouse
+      caption: 'St Fort Country House '
+      image: /img/clarens_farmhouse.jpg
+    - alt: Ladder
+      caption: Boulder Hopping with Ladder
+      image: /img/clarens_ladder.jpg
 ---
 Discover the best kept secrets of the Eastern Free State.
-Situated between the bustling art village of Clarens and the craggy sandstone Maluti mountains, this slackpack offers the unique combination of high berg wilderness and cultural treasures.
-The area, famous for its landmark San paintings, well-preserved dinosaur fossils and intriguing African folk lore tales, is home to your charismatic mountain guide who will regale you with colourful stories of the past providing an original interpretation of ancient trance ceremonies and African traditions.
-Staying in charming country guesthouses just outside of Clarens, you will enjoy fine local boerekos meals served with traditional hospitality in the comfort of your ac-commodation.
-With transfers and luggage transfer arranged all you need to do is wake up and enjoy the golden-lit sand-stone trails so unique to this part of the world.
-The daily distances and gradient are very manageable making this the perfect beginners’ hikes for those less fit.
+Situated between the bustling art village of Clarens and surrounding  Maluti mountains, this slackpack offers a unique combination of high berg wilderness and cultural treasures.
+The area is famous for its landmark San paintings and well-preserved dinosaur fossils.
+Your charismatic mountain guide will regale you with colorful stories of the past providing an original interpretation of ancient trance ceremonies and African traditions. \

-Day 1
+Stay in charming country guesthouses just outside of Clarens and enjoy fine local boerekos meals served with traditional hospitality.
+Daily distances and gradients are very manageable, making it  a perfect escape for those wanting to get out of the cities for a long weekend in the country.